 (SURPRISE: Aside from the random ugly cover photo, the characters are actually cute and sexy!)

 Personal preference as always, but for the sake of an unbiased review, I'm giving this a 9/10.
 I would give it a 10/10 because personally I appreciate extremely realistic interpretations in the art.
-This mangaka reminds you that boys sag their pants, they have messy hair, are dirty and scraggily, and like to "fool around" every one in a while.
+This mangaka reminds you that boys can sag their pants, have messy hair, get dirty and scraggily, and like to "fool around" every one in a while.
 It's simply drawn to perfection, in my opinion, but again, not everyone likes saggy pants.
 ART: 9/10

 Each person in this story has a distinct and quaint atmosphere that makes you wanna keep reading just so you can learn more about them and how they all tie together with a cohesive past.